The Major Arcana

 XIX The Sun:

-Ancient/Modern Examples: Apollo, Sun God, solar energy, Eye of Ra, Osiris, Jesus and other myths of the living, dying and resurrected God, Siva, sunflowers.
-Movies: One Flew Over the Cuckoo's Nest (Randle McMurphy), Forrest Gump, Bottle Rocket.
+Ancient/Modern Examples: Apollo, Sun God, solar energy, Eye of Ra, Osiris, Jesus and other myths of a living, dying and resurrected God, Siva, sunflowers.
+Movies: One Flew Over the Cuckoo's Nest (Randle McMurphy), Forrest Gump, Ferris Bueller's Day Off, and Bottle Rocket.
 The Sun is about growth optimism and rekindled enthusiasm.
 Achievement of goals.
 Basking in the warmth of loved ones and success.
 In a negative context, it can mean burnout.

 XX Judgment: